kjoewill/kjoewill.github.io/_posts/2018-10-09-tapping_ruby_objects.markdown

 ```

 Its so simple and so elegant and so obvious!
-I doubt I could ever could have invented it.
+I doubt I ever could have invented it.